 How does ending the relationship with Landed work?
 When and how do I pay Landed?

 This is a common topic on many of the calls I have.
-What’s unique about our down payment assistance is that it is not a loan.
-There are no monthly payments, and there is no interest paid on the assistance.
-Instead, when you accept down payment assistance from Landed, you enter into a partnership that can last up to 30 years.
+What’s unique about our down payment program is that it is not a loan.
+There are no monthly payments, and you don't have to pay any interest.
+Instead, when you join Landed's down payment program, you enter into a partnership that can last up to 30 years.

 Your relationship with Landed can end in a number of ways: through the sale of your property, by taking out a new or additional loan (i.e. refinancing), by directly buying out Landed, or by Landed exercising its option at the end of 30 years.
 We refer to the first method as “termination through sale” and the next two methods as “termination without selling.”
 Homeowners can pursue one of these different scenarios any time before the end of the 30-year Landed term.